OpenDataServices/dokku-branch-deployer/docs/config.md

 ### setup_dokku_commands & teardown_dokku_commands

-In some cases, there may be other things you need to do to setup or teardown the app here, such as
+In some cases, there may be other things you need to do to setup or teardown the app here, such as:

 * Attach databases
 * Enable lets encrypt
 * Set a basic auth password so dev sites can't be seen be everyone

 You can do the commands to do so here.

+These can only be dokku commands.

 The special token `$APP_NAME` will be replaced with the name of the app for that branch.